Can you save your horse’s cracked leather tack?

 Things that contribute to cracked leather tack:

 - Then you have mold and mildew to contend with.
-It spreads quickly, so be sure to address this promptly and clean everything away from the tack room.
+It spreads quickly, so address this promptly and clean everything away from the tack room.

 - When in doubt, assume that any cracked leather needs to be replaced or repaired.
-You can always convert the old piece of tack into a bracelet, belt, or make a shadow box or frame to remember your horse.
+You can always convert the old piece of tack into a bracelet, belt, shadow box, or frame to remember your horse.
 Lots of options!

 These reins are old.
 And also, very uncomfortable to hold.
 And STIFF.